Sar-taj107/Learning-SQL-Hacktoberfest23/README.md

 ⭐ Follow few steps while updating the file .

-1. add any sql query or you can also contribute to write documentation related to different topic of databases (either relational or non-relational db) according to your choice.
+1. add any sql query or you can also contribute to write documentation related to different topic of databases (either relational or non-relational db) according to your choice. and also add reference link at the end (optional).
-2. for docs file you must write very concise and to the point about your selected topic and upload it into the docs folder, file name format- topic_name.txt or .md and also add reference link at the end (optional).
-                                                                             OR
-4. for sql_query you must write the question first then query followed by the output and add into the provided folder 'Sql_Query'

 * secondly add your details into the contributor list folder just create a file conatains your name, institiute/company , github_url  (the file name should be <your_username.md> ).
 *